mikera/vectorz/README.md

 ### Key features

- - Supports double vectors of arbitrary size
+ - Supports `double` vectors of arbitrary size
  - Vector values are mutable
  - Support for any size matrices, including higher dimensional (NDArray) matrices
  - Ability to create lightweight "reference" vectors (e.g. to access subranges of other vectors)
  - Library of useful mathematical functions on vectors
  - Vectors have lots of utility functionality implemented - Cloneable, Serializable, Comparable etc.
+ - Various specialised vector/matrix types e.g. identity matrices, diagonal matrices.
  - Support for affine and matrix transformations
  - Operator system provides composable operators that can be applied to array elements
  - Input / output of vectors and matrices in readable edn format